firsttimett/nextjs-camera-spike/README.md

-# TypeScript & Styled Components Next.js example
+# nextjs-camera-spike

-This is a really simple project that show the usage of Next.js with TypeScript and Styled Components.
+This is a really simple project that show how to draw on image uploaded by user.

 ## Preview